Illumina/manta/README.md

     make
     make install

-Note that during the configuration step, Manta will build the following compilation dependencies if these are not found:
+Note that during the configuration step, the following compilation dependencies will be built if these are not found:

 * cmake 2.8.0+
 * boost 1.53.0